 A silencer is a cool and stealthy tool to own.
 It is especially helpful for hunting where the idea is not to alert potential prey around the vicinity.
 Moreover, modern-day silencers actually aid in aiming, and shooters can achieve greater accuracy and precision.
 This is because silencers nowadays do not come in direct contact with the bullet, so they only help reduce the muzzle sound and do not affect the aim.

 The ease of access, affordability, and usage of illegal or otherwise weapons brought into the country are making the lives of an average American unsafe and unreliable.
 Anyone with a simple pistol could change everything in the blink of a second.
 Therefore, as far as safety is concerned, it is recommended for people to own weapons but with responsibility.

 Learning about how a gun works, what are its functions, being trained regarding maintenance and cleaning, and having proper licensing from the state is crucial.
 Ranges are available all across the United States for people to go and fulfill their passion and hobby where they can try out different guns, ranging from 9mm to machine guns and rifles.
 Ranges also allow a beginner to learn how to shoot so that they are better able to protect themselves.

-9mm guns are easy to carry, affordable, safe for the household and easily maintainable for the general public.
+Accurate 9mm guns are easy to carry, affordable, safe for the household, and easily maintainable for the general public.
 The best guns from a Beretta to a Colt are all viable options for self-defense, whether you are a novice or a pro shooter.

 The best 9mm semi-automatic pistols for self-defense have been listed above along with all the added benefits and features you can get with a 9mm, ranging from silencers to lasers to how they can be best utilized and how a user can maximize its potential.